rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 In 1895, MS&LR were forced to sell them all to the [Sheffield and South Yorkshire Navigation Company](https://en.wikipedia.org/wiki/Sheffield_and_South_Yorkshire_Navigation).

 Several MS&LR rain gauges are closely linked to locations on these waterways.
-All but one of the locations comes into operation in April 1867, and most of them have a small change in altitude recorded in the mid 1890s, which may reflect the gauges being relocated from canal-type locations to nearby MS&LR railway locations after the waterways were sold.
+All but one of the locations comes into operation in April 1867, and most of them have a small change in elevation recorded in the mid 1890s, which may reflect the gauges being relocated from canal-type locations to nearby MS&LR railway locations after the waterways were sold.

 The locations concerned were: